mattanmr/job_posting_aggregator/README.md

 ## Scheduled Job Collection

-Jobs are collected automatically every **12 hours** for all configured keywords.
+Jobs are collected automatically every **12 hours** (configurable) for all configured keywords into a **single CSV file per collection cycle**.

 ### How it Works
 1. Add keywords through the frontend "Job Search Keywords" section
 2. The backend scheduler automatically collects jobs for all keywords every 12 hours
-3. Collected jobs are stored in CSV files in `backend/app/data/csv_files/`
+3. All collected jobs are saved to a **single CSV file** in `backend/app/data/csv_files/`
 4. View the countdown timer on the "Job Collection Status" section
 5. Download collected CSV files from "Collected Job Data" section

 ### Collection Data
-Each CSV file contains:
+Each CSV file contains jobs from all keywords collected in one cycle.
+The file includes:
 - Job Title
 - Company Name
 - Location